This post may contain affiliate links. Please read myย privacy policy.

 Phnom Penh Noodle Soup

-- Bring a saucepan of water to the boil and blanch the bean sprouts for about 20 seconds.
+- Bring a saucepan of water to a boil and blanch the bean sprouts for about 20 seconds.
 Divide the warm, cooked noodles into deep soup bowls, then top with the blanched bean sprouts.

 Nutrition